-- Mitigate Droughts - Meet 30% of city's water demand with city supplies to reduce the impacts of Sonoma Water supply shortages (e.g., due to drought).
-Strict limits on landscape irrigation in severe droughts (prohibited in shortages worse than 40%). - o City supply projection: 7,500 acre-feet per year by 2045. - Mitigate Natural Disasters and Catastrophic Events - Provide about half of normal potable water demand for domestic/indoor use with city supplies to ensure public health and safety during Sonoma Water service disruption.
-Critical facilities and functions (e.g., hospitals, firefighting) would be prioritized.
-Landscape irrigation would be prohibited. - City supply projection: 9 million gallons per day by 2045. - Mitigate Peak Day Demand - Meet 30% of peak month average day demand for potable water with city supplies to reduce dependency on Sonoma Water. - City supply projection: 9 million gallons per day by 2045.
+- Mitigating Droughts - Meet 30% of city's water demand with city supplies to mitigate impacts of Sonoma Water supply shortages (e.g., due to prolonged and/or severe drought).
+Strict limits on landscape irrigation in severe droughts (prohibited in shortages worse than 40%). - City supply projection: 7,500 acre-feet per year by 2045. - Mitigating Natural Disasters and Catastrophic Events - Provide half of normal domestic/indoor demand for potable water with city supplies during Sonoma Water service disruption.
+Critical facilities would be prioritized for health and safety.
+Landscape irrigation would be prohibited. - City supply projection: 9 million gallons per day by 2045. - Mitigating Peak Day Demand - Meet 30% of peak month average day demand for potable water with city supplies. - City supply projection: 9 million gallons per day by 2045.

-- Is specific enough to support meaningful feasibility analysis. - Provides guidance to support decision making regarding magnitude of resiliency portfolio. - Increases city potable water supply resiliency and reduces demand on Sonoma Water supplies. - Would mitigate shortages in Sonoma Water supply and interruptions in service. - Increases ability to meet a portion of peak day demand using local supply. - Could be achieved over time with a mix of supplies. - Allows for adjustments to volume target if demands are lower/higher than anticipated (percentage-based goals). - Integrates input from the Water Team, Community, Stakeholder Group, and Board of Public Utilities.
+- Provides guidance to support decision making regarding magnitude of resiliency portfolio. - Increases city potable water supply resiliency and reduces demand on Sonoma Water supplies. - Mitigates shortages in Sonoma Water supply and interruptions in service. - Increases ability to meet a portion of peak day demand using local supply. - Could be achieved over time with a mix of supplies. - Allows for adjustments to volume target if demands are lower/higher than anticipated (percentage-based goals). - Integrates input from Water Team, Community, and Stakeholder Group.